This post may contain affiliate sales links. Please read my disclosure policy.

 Instructions

-Once icing is ready, cover with a damp cloth to keep it from drying out.
-Icing can be stored in an airtight container for 1-2 weeks.
+- Once icing is ready, cover the bowl (or bowls) it’s in with a damp cloth to keep it from drying out when not in use.
+Icing can be stored in an airtight container for 1-2 days.
 Stir again before using.

 How soon after you complete the outline does the flooding get completed: outline should be totally dry? or soon after outlining the flooding can be done?
 Thanks!!